 Wait-Time Summary - The wait-time data is only located within the Wait-Time Summary.
-Within the Wait-time Summary are general summaries of wait-time by type, events, by total time, and averages for each wait-time (shown below).
-As noted above, increasing the average wait-time to the threshold of 3.5 seconds or above has many positive effects on the learner and the classroom discourse.
+Within the Wait-time Summary are general summaries of wait-time by type, by events, by total time, and averages for each wait-time (shown below).
+As noted above, increasing the average wait-time to the threshold of 3.5 seconds or above results in many positive affects to the learner and to the classroom discourse.